April 2015 Legal Recruitment News

-Welcome to the September edition of Legal Recruitment News, including a Legal Job Market Update, locum availabiity and new candidates.
-Legal Recruitment News is written by Jonathan Fagan, MD and non-practising solicitor of the Ten-Percent Legal Recruitment group (Interim Lawyers, Ten-Percent, Ten-Percent Legal Careers and TP Transcriptions).
+Welcome to the April 2015 edition of Legal Recruitment News, including a Legal Job Market Update, current locum hourly rates and articles.
+Legal Recruitment News is written by Jonathan Fagan, MD and non-practising solicitor of the Ten-Percent Legal Recruitment group (Interim Lawyers and Ten-Percent).

 * Permanent vacancies up